 The BMA continues to engage with the GMC on issues relating to prescribing and ongoing care arrangements to seek clarification on its guidance.

 The Royal College of Psychiatrists suggests that GPs may prescribe a bridging prescription to cover the patient’s care until they are able to access specialist services.
 The GMC advises that GPs should only consider a bridging prescription when:

-- the patient is already self-prescribing with hormones obtained from an unregulated source (online or otherwise on the black market)
+- the patient is already self-prescribing, or seems highly likely to self-prescribe, with hormones obtained from an unregulated source (online or otherwise on the black market)

 - the bridging prescription is intended to mitigate a risk of self-harm or suicide, and

 - the doctor has sought the advice of a gender specialist and prescribes the lowest acceptable dose in the circumstances.

 The GMC advice states that GPs must co-operate with gender identity clinics and specialists to provide effective and timely treatment for trans and non-binary people.

 NHS England’s guidance states that when clinical responsibility for prescribing is transferred to general practice, it is important that the GP is confident to prescribe the necessary medicines.